fluiddyn/fluidimage/doc/index.md

 # Fluidimage documentation

-FluidImage is a libre Python framework for scientific processing of large series of images.
+FluidImage is a free and open-source Python framework to process images of fluids (in particular with [PIV]), and analyse the resulting fields.

 ```{toctree}
 ---